 - Gram Staining and Enumeration of Culturable Bacteria.

-Click rental equipment and sampling media for information on prices of rental equipment and sampling media.
+For information on pricing of rental equipment and sampling media, check rental equipment and sampling media.

-Should you have a question concerning mold and bacteria testing services or any mold/bacteria and their health effects, please send your question to our Help Desk, or fill out our Question Form and submit for priority attention.
+Should you have a question concerning bacteria or mold testing or any mold/bacteria related question, please contact us by filling out our Question Form.
 Your questions will be answered within 48-72 hours.
 For immediate assistance call 905-290-9101.